4 Ways to Find Independent Consulting Jobs

 Luckily, there are many ways to keep your pipeline full such as leveraging online marketplaces, reaching out to your network, and giving your personal brand a boost.
-Here are three best practices for keeping your independent business busy.
+Here are four ways to efficiently find consulting jobs.

 Online marketplaces are increasingly prevalent and popular places to find short-term work as an independent professional.
 These platforms match job opportunities with freelancers.
 Typically, you’ll fill out a standard profile, search for job opportunities, and then apply for positions that best fit your skill set.

-When utilizing online marketplaces, start by doing some research to find specific sites that align with your industry.
+If you’re thinking about trying a marketplace, start by doing some research to find specific sites that align with your industry.
 Some networks are geared more towards IT professionals, while others focus more on management consulting.
-While online marketplaces offer numerous opportunities, it may be difficult to establish meaningful or ongoing client relationships with one-off projects, and some of them may cost money.
+While marketplaces offer numerous opportunities, it may be difficult to establish meaningful or ongoing client relationships with one-off projects, and some of them may cost money.

-Company-specific marketplaces are another option that may provide longer-term engagements.
-Independent consulting job marketplaces like MBO’s marketplace help different types of independent professionals grow their project pipeline by matching their skills, availability, and rate with contract opportunities at top companies.
+Company-specific marketplaces like MBO’s are another option that may provide longer-term engagements.
+Our marketplace helps different types of independent professionals grow their project pipeline by matching their skills, availability, and rate with contract opportunities at top companies.
 Because MBO handles all of the onboarding and helps you and the client stay compliant, these companies are more likely to continue hiring you for additional projects in the future.

 Networking can be a great way to find work during a dry spell.
 Reach out to friends and colleagues to see if they have any recommendations of other people to network with.
 If you have a positive, ongoing relationship with a former client, see if they have any upcoming projects, or if they know of someone who may be in need of your services.